cgeoga/Vecchia.jl/README.md

 # Vecchia.jl

-A terse Julia implementation of Vecchia approximations to the Gaussian likelihood, which work very well and run in *linear complexity with data size* (assuming O(1) sized conditioning sets).
+A terse Julia implementation of Vecchia approximations to the Gaussian likelihood, which work very well in many settings and run in *linear complexity with data size* (assuming O(1) sized conditioning sets).
 As of now this is only implemented for mean-zero processes.
 Implemented with chunked observations instead of singleton observations as in Stein/Chi/Welty 2004 JRSSB [1].
 Reasonably optimized for minimal allocations so that multithreading (via the excellent FLoops ecosystem) really works well while still being AD-compatible.

+The accuracy of Vecchia approximations depends on the *screening effect* [2], which can perhaps be considered as a substantially weakened Markovian-like property.
+But the screening effect even for covariance functions that do exhibit screening can be significantly weakened by measurement noise (corresponding to a "nugget" in the spatial statistics terminology), for example, and so I highly recommend investigating whether or not you have reason to expect that your specific model exhibits screening to an acceptable degree.
+In some cases, like with measurement noise, there are several workarounds and some are pretty easy.
+But for some covariance functions screening really doesn't hold and so this approximation scheme may not perform well.
+This isn't something that the code can enforce, so user discretion is required.

 Here is a very quick demo: